How to Remove Graffiti from Concrete Dam Walls, Stones, and Boulders Near Streams or Rivers

 Images Courtesy of Natural Restorations

-Alternatively, choosing a consistent color such as ‘river rock grey’ to paint over the graffiti can be a quick and helpful method of disguise in these situations. if and when more graffiti should occur, you will always have the color on hand.
+Alternatively, choosing a consistent color, such as ‘river rock grey,’ to paint over the graffiti can be a quick and effective method of disguise in these situations.
+If more graffiti occurs, you will always have the color on hand.

-If the World's Best Graffiti Coating is applied to new stones, then they should remain clean looking for quite a while (maybe a couple of years).
+If the World's Best Graffiti Coating is applied to new stones, they should remain clean-looking for quite a while (maybe a couple of years).

 3 Golden Rules